-Threads and asynchronous event handlers waiting to acquire a resource must be released in execution eligibility order.
-This applies to the processor as well as to synchronized blocks.
-If schedulable objects with the same execution eligibility are possible under the active scheduling policy, such schedulable objects are awakened in FIFO order.
+In addition, threads and asynchronous event handlers waiting to acquire a resource must be released from highest to lowest priority (in priority order).
+This applies to processors as well as to synchronized blocks.
+If schedulables with the same priority are possible under the active scheduling policy, such schedulables are awakened in FIFO order.
 This is exemplified in the following scenarios.

-- Threads waiting to enter synchronized blocks are granted access to the synchronized block in execution eligibility order. - A blocked thread that becomes ready to run is given access to the processor in execution eligibility order. - A thread whose execution eligibility is explicitly set by itself or another thread is given access to the processor in execution eligibility order. - A thread that performs a yield will be given access to the processor after waiting threads of the same execution eligibility.
+- Threads waiting to enter synchronized blocks are granted access to the synchronized block in priority order. - A blocked thread that becomes ready to run is given access to a processor in priority order. - A thread whose priority is explicitly set by itself or another thread is given access to a processor in priority order. - A thread that performs a yield will be given access to the processor after waiting threads of the same execution eligibility.